 Of all motorcycle parts and features, the brakes may be among the most essential and life-saving.
 Without proper brakes, even the most skilled and experienced motorcycle rider can get injured during a ride that would’ve otherwise gone smoothly and safely.
 Fortunately, if you feel as though there’s something wrong with your motorcycle’s front brakes, there are multiple steps you can take in order to troubleshoot the issue before bringing your bike into a motorcycle supply shop for maintenance.
 Here’s a quick guide to help you troubleshoot some of the most issues with front motorcycle brakes.
+If you are thinking about getting a Baja Doodlebug DB30 it is a good idea, which also includes the Blitz, Dirt Bug, and Racer.

 Problem: Strange/Mysterious Vibrations Or Noises